cloudmatrix/esky/tutorial/README.md

 Esky supports distributing your updates as a patch instead of (or as well as) a full zipfile download.
 To see this in action:

- - delete all the files from "stage2/dist/" besides the example-0.2.zip
+`rm -r app/*`

- - unzip
+`unzip stage2/dist/example-app-0.2.win32.zip -d app/`

-Our app is back to version 2.
+Our app is back to version 0.2.

  - Copy the dist folder you built in stage 2 into the "stage3" folder.